-- the concentration and risk profile of its customers: the Issuer's portfolio is not concentrated per client: Top 10 large corporate clients (other than BNP Group (being BNP Paribas together with its consolidated subsidiaries, the "BNP Group")) represent only 5.55.6% of the total exposure at 31 December 30 June 2020.
-Top 5045 large corporate clients represent sixteen point six (16.6%) per cent of total exposure at 31 December 30 June 2020; - the geographical and industry segmentation of its credit exposure: the Issuer's portfolio is well diversified by industry: - No large industry segment exceeds thirteentwelve (1213%) per cent of the portfolio at 31 December 30 June 2020; - Sensitive industry to the Covid-19 crisis only represents a very small part of the portfolio: aviation/air transportation, automotive, retail nonfood, textile, and tourism/leisure, all together account for around ten (10%) per cent of the portfolio at 31 December 30 June 2020;
+- the concentration and risk profile of its customers: the Issuer's portfolio is not concentrated per client: Top 10 large corporate clients (other than BNP Group (being BNP Paribas together with its consolidated subsidiaries, the "BNP Group")) represent only 7% of the total exposure at 30 June 31 December 2021.
+Top 20 large corporate clients represent twelve (12%) per cent of total exposure at 30 June 31 December 2021; - the geographical and industry segmentation of its credit exposure: the Issuer's portfolio is well diversified by industry: - No large industry segment exceeds thirteen (13%) per cent of the portfolio at 30 June 31 December 2021; - Sensitive industry to the Covid-19 crisis only represents a very small part of the portfolio: aviation/air transportation, automotive, retail nonfood, textile, and tourism/leisure, all together account for around eight point four three (8.4% 8.3%) per cent of the portfolio at 30 June 31 December 2021;

-- Automotive segment represents less than two point six five (2.62.5%) per cent at 31 December 30 June 2020; - the nature of this credit exposure and the quality of its leased vehicles portfolio: the Issuer's client portfolio has a good credit profile with the investment grade part close to sixty (60%) per cent (5658% at 31 December 30 June 2020).
-One third of the portfolio is the equivalent of a "BB" credit rating, which let only a small part (five (5%) per cent) rated "B" and below.
+- o Automotive segment represents two (2%) per cent at 30 June 31 December 2021; - the nature of this credit exposure and the quality of its leased vehicles portfolio: the Issuer's client portfolio has a good credit profile with the investment grade part at fifty-four (54%) per cent at 30 June 31 December 2021 (56% at 31 December 2020).
+One third of the portfolio is the equivalent of a "BB" credit rating, which let only a small part (six (6%) per cent) rated "B" and below.
 The Issuer applies the global rating policy of BNP Group, adopts systematically BNP Paribas ratings for shared clients with BNP Paribas and achieves systematically annual internal rating review; - economic factors may influence customers' capacity to make scheduled payments, including business failures, corporate debt levels and debt service burdens and demand for the products and services of its customers.
 For instance, during the global economic crisis in 2008 and 2009, the Issuer briefly experienced moderately higher default rates from corporate and small and medium sized enterprises.
-Since 2016, the cost of risk has remained below 23 bps annually (and amounted to 20bps in 2019).
+Since 2016, the cost of risk has remained below 23 bps annually (20bps in 2019).
 It was 30 bps in 2020 in relation with Covid crisis.
-The large share of B2B with large corporate clients let Issuer's business has an overall low credit risk (historically around 20bps): - Corporate clients usually pay their rental even if they face difficulties as they need the vehicles for their activity.
-The cost of risk is low for this segment (around 10bps) at the end of 2019). - o The Issuer remains owner of the vehicles and can get them back if the rental is not paid. - o Credit risk is higher in the retail segment (around 50bps) at the end of 2019). - At the end of December September 2020, annualized cost of risk amounted to 30 bps-at 30 September 2020.
+It was 14 15 bps in the first half of 2021.
+The large share of B2B with large corporate clients let Issuer's business has an overall low credit risk (historically around 20bps): - O Corporate clients usually pay their rental even if they face difficulties as they need the vehicles for their activity.
+The cost of risk is low for this segment (around 10bps). - o The Issuer remains owner of the vehicles and can get them back if the rental is not paid. - o Credit risk is higher in the retail segment (around 50bps). - At the end of December 2020 2021, annualized cost of risk amounted to 30 15 bps (16 bps for the first nine months of 2021-30 bps in 2020).

-At 30 June 31 December 2020, the Issuer receivables with customers and financial institutions was EUR 223.9321.5 million.
-At this same date, the Issuer had EUR 29.426.2 million in allowances for impairment concerning trade receivables, thus net receivables of EUR 194.5295.3 million.
+At 31 December 30 June 2021, the Issuer receivables with customers and financial institutions was EUR 231.88 242.7 million.
+At this same date, the Issuer had EUR 36.11 34.4 million in allowances for impairment concerning trade receivables, thus net receivables of EUR 195.77 208.3 million.